Asadniz/Stopwatch/README.md

 # Stopwatch

 The following task is part of my internship for Prodigy Infotech.
-The task was to construct an interactive navigation bar, changing colors smoothly as we slide down the site.
+The task was to construct an interactive timer application with 'start', 'stop', and 'reset' functionalities.
 I used HTML 5, CSS 3, and Javascript ES14 for this task.\
 \
 HOW TO RUN:\
 \